kitproj/kit/docs/reference/pod-defs-task-properties-image.md

 https://github.com/alexec/kit/internal/types/pod#/$defs/Task/properties/image
 ```

-Either the container image to run, or a directory containing a Dockerfile
+Either the container image to run, or a directory containing a Dockerfile.
+If omitted, the process runs on the host.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                            |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :-------------------------------------------------------------------- |